Moments of the neutron $g_2$ structure function at intermediate $Q^2$: The experiment

 The measurement of $g_2$ requires a longitudinally polarized electron beam scattering off a longitudinally and also transversely polarized nucleon according to the following formula:

 where $\Delta \sigma_{\parallel}$ and $\Delta \sigma_{\perp}$ are the polarized cross section differences corresponding to longitudinal and transverse target polarizations, respectively.
-Their contributions to $g_2$ is weighted by three kinematical variables: the electron incident energy $E$, the scattered electron energy $E^{\prime}$ and angle $\theta$.
+Their contributions to $g_2$ are weighted by three kinematical variables: the electron incident energy $E$, the scattered electron energy $E^{\prime}$ and angle $\theta$.
 The variable $\alpha_e$ is the electromagnetic constant.
 As can be seen in Eq.~\ref{eq:g2} the transverse polarized cross section difference is the dominant contribution to $g_2$.
-Due to technical challenge in transversely polarized target experiments and many decades of experimental focus on solving the ``Spin crisis'', precision data for $g_2$ are still lacking in many kinematic regions.
 In the present paper we report results from Jefferson Lab (JLab) Experiment E01-012 of the $g_2$ structure function measured in the nucleon resonance region at intermediate $Q^2$, using a polarized $^3$He target as an effective polarized neutron target.
 We formed polarized cross-section differences from inclusive scattering of longitudinally polarized electrons off a longitudinally or transversely polarized $\rm{^3}$He target at a scattering angle of 25$^{\circ}$ for three incident beam energies, 3.028, 4.018 and 5.009 GeV, and at 32$^{\circ}$ for an incident beam energy of 5.009 GeV.
-The beam polarization varied between 71.35 and 84.9\% during the experiment depending of the incident beam energy and the running status of the other experimental halls.
+The beam polarization varied between 71.4 and 84.9\% during the experiment depending of the incident beam energy and the running status of the other experimental halls.
 The total relative uncertainty on the beam polarization was 3.4\%.
 The target spin could be set to three directions with respect to the beam helicity: two longitudinal configurations with target spin direction at 0 and 180$^{\circ}$ and one transverse configuration at 90$^{\circ}$.
-The average target polarization was (38.0 $\pm$ 0.02)\% absolute.
+The average target polarization was (38.0 $\pm$ 2.0)\% absolute.
 We used the two Hall A High Resolution Spectrometers in standard configuration for electrons detection~\cite{Alcorn:2004sb}.
 The structure function $g_2^{\rm ^3He}$ was extracted at constant beam energies and scattering angles.
 However, the integrations to form moments require the structure function values at a constant $Q^2$.
 Therefore our $g_2^{\rm ^3He}$ results were interpolated to extract $g_2^{\rm ^3He}$ values at four constant $Q^2$-values of 1.2, 1.8, 2.4 and 3.0 $\rm{(GeV/c)}^2$.
 The results from $g_1^{\rm ^3He}$ were reported in a previous publication~\cite{Solvignon:2008hk,Solvignon:2006qc} along with the details of the experimental setup and the systematic uncertainties relevant to both structure functions.
 Figure~\ref{fig:g2} presents the results on $g_2^{\rm ^3He}$ from E01-012 at the four $Q^2$ values.
-Also plotted are the $g_2^{\rm ^3He}$ curves generated from the NLO parton distribution functions of Refs.~\cite{Blumlein:2002be,Gluck:2000dy,Hirai:2003pm,Leader:2005ci} using Eq.~\ref{eq:g2ww}, including target mass corrections (TMCs) from the formalism of Ref.~\cite{Sidorov:2006fi}.
+Also shown are the $g_2^{\rm ^3He}$ curves generated from the NLO parton distribution functions of Refs.~\cite{Blumlein:2002be,Gluck:2000dy,Hirai:2003pm,Leader:2005ci} using Eq.~\ref{eq:g2ww}, including Target Mass Corrections (TMCs) from the formalism of Ref.~\cite{Sidorov:2006fi}.